 Firstly, One Day International matches were invented in England by a man called George Parr, and they were first played in 1971.
 The rules and regulations of this format of cricket are also set by the ICC, which stands for International Cricket Council.

 The teams are divided into two as per the format or need to be divided by the number of countries they have.
-For example, there are four groups of teams that play each other, and in case one gets two points more than any other team, they win over them.
+For example, four groups of teams play each other, and in case one gets two points more than any other team, they win over them.

 - Jacques Kallis.
 He is second on the list because he is in the top three highest run-scorers in ODI cricket with 17000 runs.
 He has 46 centuries too, which proves just how good a batsman he is.
 He plays for South Africa and has been on this team since 1996, 22 years since his debut.
 He also made his debut during the 1992 Cricket World Cup.
 The man has played more than 200 international games and continues to do so with no sign of stopping soon.